 The city is home to multiple restaurants to suit any taste or preference.
-In downtown and nearby districts, you might choose one of these fine local establishments: Crafted restaurants, 1618 Downtown, Hops Burger Bar, Freeman’s Grub & Pub, or Sticks and Stones, to name just a few.
+In downtown and nearby districts, you might choose one of these fine local establishments: White and Wood, Blue Denim, Hops Burger Bar, Freeman’s Grub & Pub, or Sticks and Stones, to name just a few.
 Thirsty?
-Try one of Greensboro’s craft breweries, including Gibb’s Hundred, Joymongers, Natty Greene’s, and Preyer Brewing, or Greensboro’s new distillery, Fainting Goat Spirits.
+Try one of Greensboro’s craft breweries, including Joymongers, Little Brother Brewing, Natty Greene’s, and Southend Brewing, or Greensboro’s distillery, Fainting Goat Spirits.

 FOR LOVERS OF ARTS, CULTURE, AND HISTORY